rdbordon33/demotrjs/README.md

 ### Changing order of the dynamic arguments

-If the order of the arguments is not the same in translated expression, you can specify explicitly the position of the dynamic arguments:
+If the order of the arguments is not the same in the translated expression, you can specify explicitly the position of the dynamic arguments:

 ```javascript